JanssenProject/jans/docs/admin/auth-server/openid-features/user-claims/built-in-claims.md

 # Built-in Claims

-The Janssen Server persistence includes all standard claims (or built-in claims).
+The Janssen Server persistence includes all standard claims defined in [OpenID Connect specifications](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims).
 Built-in claims defines a standard set of pre-defined claims available to use after installation for sharing of user attributes between identity providers and relying parties.

 The built-in user claims in Janssen in below table